mradwan/mradwan.github.io/_posts/2015-10-19-reinventing-the-wheel.md

 I've learned about the solution to this problem from [Looking for a Challenge book](http://www.lookingforachallengethebook.com/), however my solution is a little bit different.

-This example shows the beauty of solving problems in the higher level where we speak in terms of problems and reductions from one problem to another, not in terms of algorithms or code.
+This example shows the beauty of solving problems in the higher level where we speak in terms of problems and reductions from one problem to another, not in terms of algorithms or code.-->